itsays-zqc/my-website/docs/test/v2_core/3Boundary.md

 # Boundary/Mesh

+The code provided in this section can be utilized to incorporate  boundary and mesh into the current project.
 ## 3.1 Boundary

-You can use the code in this section to add a set of default optical boundary's property to current project.
+The following content comprises code explanations and specific examples of boundary conditions in optical simulation.

 ```python
 OBoundary(